Expert Tips for Employing Insulated Metal Panels

 Module widths

 The width of IMPs is dictated by the application and specific structural design pressures of a project, as well as the line capabilities of the manufacturer.
 As a rule of thumb, most projects utilize the widest module of IMP from the specific manufacturer on the project.
 These widths are 1067-, 1118-, and 1143-mm (42-, 44-, and 45-in.) modules.
 These wider panels maximize the cost per m2 of steel in production and maximize the daily installed footage on a project, reducing labor and rental equipment costs.
-Specifiers often select IMPs with modules of 610 to 914 mm (24 to 36 in.) for aesthetic reasons, as well as for projects with higher wind design pressures.
+Specifiers often select insulated metal panels with modules of 610 to 914 mm (24 to 36 in.) for aesthetic reasons, as well as for projects with higher wind design pressures.
 This latter case is because such panels have more joints and require more fastening per m2.

 Pre-painted finishes